cs-ed/impacts-gxguzman/README.md

 # Impacts on Society

 The name of the module is “Digital Citizenship.”
-This module will focus on introducing students to navigate the internet safely and equip them with the skills to be.
+This module will focus on introducing students to navigate the internet safely and responsibly.
 It will be offered to 7th and 8th grade students.

 ## Plan